bguillouet/traj-dist/README.md

 # trajectory_distance
 =====================

-**trajectory_distance** is a Python module for computing distance between 2D-trajectory objects.
+**trajectory_distance** is a Python module for computing distances between 2D-trajectory objects.
-It is implemented in both Cython.
+It is implemented in Cython.

 ## Description